National Education Policy 2020: Languages

-The National Education Policy 2020 has ‘emphasised’ on the use of mother tongue or local language as the medium of instruction till Class 5 while, recommending its continuance till Class 8 and beyond.
+The National Education Policy keeps the mother tongue as the medium of instruction till Grade 5 while recommending its continuance till Grade 8 and beyond.
 Sanskrit and foreign languages will also be given emphasis.
-The Policy recommends that all students will learn three languages in their school under the 'formula'.
-At least two of the three languages should be native to India.
+The Policy recommends a 'three-language formula', including at least two native Indian languages.
 It also states that no language will be imposed on the students.

 Shortly after the release of the policy, the government clarified that the language policy in NEP is a broad guideline; and that it was up to the states, institutions and schools to decide the implementation.
 A more detailed language strategy would be released in the National Curriculum Framework in 2021.
-Note was also made that there were already institutions which had implemented this language policy 60 years ago such as Sardar Patel Vidyalaya.
+Note was also made that there were already institutions which had implemented this language policy 60 years ago such as the Sardar Patel Vidyalaya.
 Both the Education Policy of 1986 and the Right to Education Act, 2009 promoted usage of the mother tongue too as an advisory guideline.